Forensic Innovation Centre

 Our members share an agenda for the advancement of research and development within police forensic science, underpinned by academic evaluation and rigour.
 Our research is ongoing in all aspects of forensic science - including digital crime, cybercrime, DNA, and finger mark development - and is already yielding operational benefits, with research findings to be published in academic and professional journals.
 Some preliminary outcomes have already been presented at the Chartered Society of Forensic Sciences Body Fluids Forum.

-We place a strong emphasis on cross faculty work and have good links with our colleagues within the Institute of Criminal Justice Studies and across the University's departments.
+We place a strong emphasis on cross faculty work and have good links with our colleagues within the School of Criminology and Criminal Justice and across the University's departments.
 Our operational and academic environment is now well established and ideally placed to build opportunities for innovative and practical forensic research, such as our existing relationship with Key Forensic Services which will make use of their high-speed DNA profiling equipment.

 Where to find us